SalehAlbuga/azure-functions-swift/README.md

 | Blob     | Blob Trigger                        | in      |
 | ServiceBusMessage | Service Bus Output Message          | out            |
 | ServiceBusMessage | Service Bus Trigger                 | in             |

-The trigger, inputs and output of a Function are set in its constructor.
-Azure Functions in Swift must inherit the **Function** class from the framework.

 ### Custom Handler (HTTP Worker)